mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Increasingly, distributed consensus technologies, such as the blockchain, are touted as a solution to centralization issues.
 A complete survey of this rapidly changing area is beyond the scope of this document, but at a high level, we can generalise about their properties.

-These techniques attempt to avoid centralization risk by distributing intermediary or otherwise potentially centralized functions to members of a large pool of protocol participants.
+These techniques attempt to avoid centralization risk by distributing potentially centralized functions to members of a large pool of protocol participants.
 Proper performance of a function is typically guaranteed using cryptographic techniques (often, an append-only transaction ledger).
 A particular task's assignment to a node for handling usually cannot be predicted or controlled.

 Sybil attacks (where enough participants coordinate their activity to affect the protocol's operation) are a major concern for these protocols.
 Diversity in the pool of participants is encouraged using indirect techniques such as proof-of-work (where each participant has to demonstrate significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly).